imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 1. When scaling calculated costs to scaled calculated costs, the same scale could be used for all EVMs.
 This alternative has been rejected because it would blur the actual differences and make the alternative gas cost schedule less informative.
 2. Do Not use scaling at all but compare calculated costs directly.
 This alternative has been rejected because the differences between EVMs are too big and the alternative gas cost schedule would be less informative.
 3. Scale, but rather than using all OPCODEs in the l2 norm, use the selected ones.
 This is similar to the approach taken in Stage II.
 This alternative has been rejected because it is not possible to objectively decide what OPCODEs to use for scaling.
-4. When building the alternative schedule all EVMs are given the same weight.
+4. All EVMs are given the same weight when building the alternative schedule.
 This could be adjusted so the weights depend on:
 	- popularity: more popular EVMs have more impact on the alternative gas cost schedule
 	- performance: more performant EVMs have more impact on the alternative gas cost schedule
 5. The relative standard deviation effectively depends on how calculated costs are scaled.
 The system could be optimized towards minimising the number of opcodes with significant deviation.
 The method presented in this paper seemed to be more straightforward for the authors.

 ## EVM Implementations results